yadavadit/yadavadit/README.md

 - 💬 Ask me about how I plan to merge my love for technology with my passion for healthcare and fashion

-- 📫 How to reach me: yadav.adit@northeaster.edu
+- 📫 How to reach me: yadav.adit@northeastern.edu

 - 😄 Pronouns: she/her